-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy Using established Using established content Helps others by called for but not incorrectly or with content standards, the standards, the instructional sharing evidence of exhibited. parts missing. instructional support membaritascher plans rigorous units with learning targets embedded within a performance scale that demonstrates a progression of learning. support member/bacher plans rigorous units with learning tergets embedded within a performance scale that demonstrates a progression of learning and provides evidence of implementing lessons/units plans aligned to grade level standard(s) using learning tangets embedded in a performance scale. implamenting lessons/units plans aligned to grade level standard(s) using learning targets embadded in a performance scale and the impacts on student learning.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy Using established Using established content Helps others by called for but not incorrectly or with content standards, the standards, the instructional sharing evidence of exhibited. parts missing. instructional support membarbaschar plans rigorous units with learning targets embedded within a performance scale that demonstrates a progression of learning. support member/bachar plans rigorous units with learning targets embedded within a performance scale that demonstrates a progression of learning and provides evidence of implementing lessons/units plans aligned to grade level standard(s) using learning targets embedded in a implamenting plans lassons/units plans aligned to grade lavel standard(s) using learning targets embadded in a parformance scala and the impacts on student learning. performance scale.